-The annual Tertiary Education Management (TEM) Conference, organised by TEFMA and ATEM, attracts professional administrators and managers from higher education and TAFE institutes, Polytechnics, Wananga, government departments, private providers and similar organisations.
+The annual Tertiary Education Management (TEM) Conference, organised by TEFMA and ATEM, attracts professional administrators and managers from higher education and TAFE institutes, Polytechnics, Wananga, government departments, private providers and similar organisations across Australasia.

-Visit the TEMC website to find out details about present and past conferences and to download archived conference papers accepted and published in the refereed stream.
+Visit the TEMC website or find out more details about present and past conferences including conference papers accepted and published in the refereed stream, as well as previous year's presentations.

 Alternatively, visit the National Library of Australia site for the full archive of past TEM Conference papers from 1997 onwards.